SonarSonic/DrawingBotV3/README.md

 # Drawbot_image_to_gcode_v2
 This code is used to generate gcode for drawbots, polargraphs or other vertical drawing machines. \
 It takes an original image, manipulates it and generates a drawing path that kinda sorta looks like the original image.
+This code was specifically written to work with multiple Copic markers.
+The code was intended to be heavily modified to generate different and unique drawing styles.

 ## Key bindings:
 | Key | Description |